April 4-7(FULL), April 18-21(FULL), July 11-14, July 18-21, OR August 8-11

 We’re offering a few class sessions this year.
 Students only need to attend one of these sets of dates.
-If none of them work for you, but you’d like to attend, you can get on the waitlist near the bottom of the page to hear about more dates as we add them.
+If none of them work for you, but you’d like to attend, let us know and we’ll put you on our waitlist.

 Why Women’s Carpentry?

 Lets face it.
 In this culture, it’s much more likely for male-bodied people to be more comfortable with tools and carpentry than female-bodied people.
 Year after year during our natural building class, we received feedback from women that it would be super-helpful to have a class specifically geared towards getting women acquainted with tools and basic carpentry.
 Our bodies are different, our backgrounds are likely different, and so we need a class just for ourselves!
 This class is intended to get ladies up-to-speed on basic building skills, working with wood, and using hand-tools as well as power-tools.

 Focus is placed on creating a safe, comfortable, relaxed and fun learning environment in which students with beginning to intermediate skill levels can thrive.
 We focus on helping each student learn rather than the progression of projects.

 This beginner class involves lots of work with tools and smaller projects.
 For those who are interested in larger projects, especially structural building, we offer an Advanced Women’s Carpentry Class.
 In addition, we’ve got a fantastic Natural Building and Tiny House Workshop.
 Anyone who has completed the basic carpentry class will be well prepared for either the advanced class or tiny house workshop.

 Ladies, prepare to tame those mythical beasts (power tools) and make them part of your building repertoire.